 - Reserve a private cottage or lodge room to view fall foliage.

 Lodging & Camping

-Make the most of your trip to the Red River Gorge in Kentucky with Natural Bridge cabin rentals or delight in the mountainside beauty of Hemlock Lodge, one of 17 state park lodges in Kentucky.
+Make the most of your trip to the Red River Gorge in Kentucky with Natural Bridge cottage rentals or delight in the mountainside beauty of Hemlock Lodge, one of 17 state park lodges in Kentucky.
 The 35 rooms of Hemlock Lodge have private balconies.
 Open year-round.
 Rooms are available by late afternoon.
 Lodge room check-out by 11 a.m., local time.
 We are now pet friendly.
 No more than two pets are allowed per room/cottage.
 The park also has two campgrounds with both improved and primitive sites and two service buildings with showers and restrooms.

 Sandstone Arches Restaurant

 Enjoy gorgeous scenery while dining in the restaurant.
 As a supporter of the Kentucky Proud program, we use local meats and produce when available and now serve Kentucky wine and spirits in the restaurant and Trails End Tavern.

 Sunday 7 – 10 a.m.
 (Breakfast) 11 a.m. – 3 p.m.
 (Lunch) 4 – 8 p.m.
 (Dinner)

 Monday CLOSED (Breakfast) CLOSED (Lunch) 4 – 8 p.m.
 (Dinner)

 Tuesday CLOSED (Breakfast) CLOSED (Lunch) 4 – 8 p.m.
 (Dinner)

 Thursday CLOSED (Breakfast) CLOSED (Lunch) CLOSED (Dinner)